 In 1993, as snowboarding was becoming more popular, the ski resort re-branded itself Big Air Green Valley.
 In 2005, another ownership change caused the resort to be renamed Trinity Mountain Resort, and have a Christian theme to it.
 The ski resort had been struggling with low snow levels for years at this point and the new owners struggled with even more new challenges, natural disaster.
 There was a massive landslide in 2006, and in 2007, a forest fire wiped out much of the town's home and businesses, and ruined the ski resort for good.
 The owners decided not to rebuild the resort and by 2008, ownership of the area was transferred back to the National Forest Service.

 Check out the book below for pictures of when it was a running ski resort!

-Directions to the abandoned ski resort in Green Valley Lake
+How to get to the abandoned ski resort in Green Valley Lake

-To get to the abandoned ski resort, drive on the 18 from Big Bear or Running Springs until you see signs for Green Valley Lake.
+Drive on the 18 from Big Bear or Running Springs until you see signs for Green Valley Lake.
 The turn for Green Valley Lake is on the 18 between the town of Running Springs and Snow Valley Ski Resort.
 You will be turning on Green Valley Lake Blvd.